python-namibia/python-namibia.github.io-2016/_schedule/talks/humphrey.md

 duration: 30 minutes
 ---

-I am proposing a talk on how to use Vim as a Python IDE.
-I intend to highlight its merits over using Graphical IDEs.
-In doing this i will do a web app in Django with Vim and Tmux.
+I will discuss how to use Vim as a Python IDE.

+I shall highlight its merits over using graphical IDEs, and in the process I will build a web app applciation in Django with Vim and Tmux.